-Sci-Tek has provided engineering services for public HOUSING authorities for more than 15 years.
+Sci-Tek has provided engineering services for public housing authorities for more than 15 years.
 We have the specialized experience, technical competence, and knowledge of public housing requirements and a history of delivering value added service to our clients.
-The services we provide include:
+The services we can provide include:

 Hillside and Devilliers Street Sites

 Keith B. Key Enterprises

 Sci-Tek provided civil engineering services for development of 6 parcels, located along Hillside and Devilliers Streets in the Hill District Neighborhood of Pittsburgh, PA.
 For this project, Sci-Tek provided a Phase I and Phase II ESA, geotechnical subsurface exploration, surveying and site civil design services including six plan drawings, technical specifications for the site civil portion of the work for the construction documents project manual; and QA/QC review of site civil drawings and specifications.

 Mon Valley Initiative

 Sci-Tek is retained by Mon Valley Initiative (MVI) to provide lead paint testing and lead based paint clearance testing for a number of redevelopment projects in the Mon Valley.
 MVI is a full-service, non-profit, community development coalition working to revitalize communities in the Mon Valley.
 Sci-Tek’s scope of work for MVI includes inspection/assessment services, collection of lead-based paint samples, and final clearance inspections after renovation completion.

 Philadelphia Housing Authority